Performance Bounds of Model Predictive Control for Unconstrained and Constrained Linear Quadratic Problems and Beyond: Performance Bounds for the Linear Quadratic Problem

 \subsection{Region of Decreasing}

 We will focus on a special set of symmetric matrices, which we call the \emph{region of decreasing}.
 It is defined as

-This set of matrices play an important role in the design of model predictive control, which is a consequence of the definition.
-It can be proved by applying Theorems~10.4 and 10.6 from \citep{bitmead1991riccati}. \begin{prop} For all $K\in \mathcal{D}$, $F^k(K)\in \mathcal{D}$ for all $k$; moreover, $K\geq K^*\in \mathcal{D}$. \end{prop}
+This set of matrices plays an important role in the design of model predictive control, which is a consequence of the definition.
+The following result can be proved by applying Theorems~10.4 and 10.6 from \citep{bitmead1991riccati}. \begin{prop} For all $K\in \mathcal{D}$, $F^k(K)\in \mathcal{D}$ for all $k$; moreover, $K\geq K^*\in \mathcal{D}$. \end{prop}

-Given a matrix $K\in \mathcal{D}$, and a positive integer $\ell$, we are interested in solving the problem via the following scheme:
+Given a matrix $K\in \mathcal{D}$ and a positive integer $\ell$, we are interested in solving the problem via the following scheme:

 for all $x$.
 If the minimum is attained at $(\Tilde{u}_0,\Tilde{u}_1,\dots,\Tilde{u}_{\ell-1})$, the scheme defines a policy $\Tilde{\mu}$ by setting $\Tilde{\mu}(x)=\Tilde{u}_0$; finite horizon LQR intuition shows that there exists a $\Tilde{L}$ such that $\Tilde{\mu}(x)=\Tilde{L}x$.
 If we apply the Bellman operator and $L$-Bellman operator introduced in \eqref{eq:riccati_op} and \eqref{eq:l_riccati_op} respectively, the policy $\Tilde{\mu}(x)=\Tilde{L}x$ can be defined as